joesb/jsbaker-website/pages/reading/2023/09-september.md

 - **Loveable characters?** It's complicated
 - **Diverse cast of characters?** It's complicated
 - **Flaws of characters a main focus?** Yes

+This is a really good, fun read, full of twists. *The Bee Sting* follows simultaneous events in the lives of all four members of one family, two parents and two teenage children, and it's multi-perspective view of the same things portrays brilliantly how we understand and misunderstand each other.
+It's been shortlisted for the 2023 Booker.
+For me, it's a great read but doesn't quite challenge the boundaries of narrative or of the way we see the world.